 Common App FAQs

-Every year we come across a number of questions that are frequently asked by students applying to college.
+Every year we come across a number of questions that are frequently asked by students applying to college in the U.S.

 It’s one of the best ways to apply for undergraduate study.

 It saves you time as over 600 colleges in America (and 33 overseas as well) accept the Common Application.